bhumitattarde/bhumitattarde/README.md

 <br/>

 <p align="center">
 I’m an engineering sophomore currently working as a student software development intern for Google Summer of Code 2021 at KDE.
-I have varying interests that range from algorithmic trading and FinTech to web development.
+I have varying interests that range from algorithmic trading and FinTech to full-stack web development.
 </p>

 <p align="center">